pycurl/pycurl/doc/docstrings/curl_unsetopt.rst

 Only some curl options may be reset via this method.

-libcurl does not provide a way to reset a single option to its default value;
+libcurl does not provide a general way to reset a single option to its default value;
 :py:meth:`pycurl.Curl.reset` resets all options to their default values, otherwise :py:meth:`pycurl.Curl.setopt` must be called with whatever value is the default.
 For convenience, PycURL provides this unsetopt method